-The original experiment used a heated vacuum tube of temperature 115 °C with a drop of mercury of vapor pressure 100 Pa. the tube is fitted with three electrodes, they are an electron emitting hot cathode, a metal mesh grid, and an anode.
-To draw the emitted electrons, the gird’s voltage is positive with respect to the cathode.
-The electric current measured in the experiment is the result of the movement of electrons from the grid to the anode.
-The electric potential of an anode is slightly negative than the grid so that the electrons have the kinetic energy the same as in the grid.
-The experiment was explained in terms of elastic and inelastic collisions between the electrons and the mercury atoms.
+The original experiment used a heated vacuum tube of temperature 115 °C with a drop of mercury of vapour pressure 100 Pa.
+Three electrodes, an electron-emitting hot cathode, a metal mesh grid, and an anode are attached to the tube.
+To draw the emitted electrons, the grid’s voltage is made positive with respect to the cathode.
+The electric current measured in the experiment results from the movement of electrons from the grid to the anode.
+The electric potential at the anode is slightly negative than the grid so that the electrons have the kinetic energy same as in the grid.
+The Franck Hertz experiment was explained in terms of elastic and inelastic collisions between the electrons and the mercury atoms.

 The graphs show the dependence of the electric current flowing out of the anode and the electric potential between the grid and the cathode.
 Following are the observations from the graph:

 - With the steady increase in the potential difference, the current increases steadily through the tube.

 - The current drops almost to zero at 4.9 volts.

 - Again there is an increase in the current as voltage increases to 9.8 volts.

 - Again a similar drop is observed at 9.8 volts.

 Energy absorption from electron collisions in the case of neon gas is seen..
 When the accelerated electrons excite the electrons in neon to upper states, they de-excite in such a way as to produce a visible glow in the gas region in which the excitation is taking place.
 There are about ten peak electrons levels in the range of 18.3 to 19.5 eV.
 They de-excite by dropping to lower states at 16.57 and 16.79 eV.
 This energy difference gives the light in the visible range.